yuechenbam/yuechenbam.github.io/README.md

 ### Ontopanel-EntityManager

 EntityManager is a tool that allows user to upload their ontologies and export into the graph in diagrams.net.
-EntitiyManager has a built-in MSEO ontology, but users can upload their own ontologies.
+It has a built-in MSEO ontology, but users can upload their own ontologies.
 Registered users can also save their ontologies in the database.

 EntitiyManager is designed as a simplified version of Protégé.
 So it should display all entities and all details (annotations, sub-relations, equivalents, domains, ranges...) in a tree structure.
 If there is any information missing, you can contact me to fix the bug.

 1. Upload ontologies.